GothenburgBitFactory/tw.org/content/docs/durations.md

 Precise values include days, hours, minutes, seconds.
 Year and month are not precise because they vary, and can only be made precise if the duration is anchored to a known date.

+## Negative Durations

+Taskwarrior supports negative duration values in ISO-8601 format.
+Negative durations are specified by prefixing the ISO-8601 duration with a `-` sign, before the `P`.

+* `-PT30S`      Negative thirty seconds.
+* `-PT40M`      Negative forty minutes.
+* `-PT12H`      Negative twelve hours.
+* `-P3D`        Negative three days.
+* `-P2M`        Negative two months.
+This is an imprecise value.
+* `-P1Y`        Negative one year.
+This is an imprecise value.
+* `-P1Y2M3DT12H40M50S` Negative one year, two months, three days, twelve hours, forty minutes and fifty seconds.
+This is an imprecise value.

+## Display format

+When Taskwarrior displays a duration value, it uses a human-readable format rather than the ISO-8601 designated format.
+For durations larger than one day, the format is `<days>d <HH>:<MM>:<SS>`, for example:

+    2d 12:03:04

+For durations smaller than one day, the format is `<HH>:<MM>:<SS>`, for example:

+    1:02:03

+Negative durations use the same format with a leading `-` sign.
+For negative durations larger than one day:

+    -2d 12:03:04

+For negative durations smaller than one day:

+    -1:02:03

+Note that the `-` sign applies to the entire duration, not just the days component.
+In the example `-2d 12:03:04`, the full value is negative — that is, negative 2 days, 12 hours, 3 minutes, and 4 seconds.
+This could be misinterpreted to mean negative 2 days but positive 12 hours, 3 minutes, and 4 seconds, but that is not the case.
+The entire duration is negative.